What is a Cochrane review?

 A draft protocol must be submitted to the CRG within three months of title registration and full review with 12 months of protocol publication.
 If drafts are not submitted before the agreed deadlines, or if we are unable to contact you for an extended period, the CRG has the right to de register the title or transfer the title to alternative authors.
 The CRG has the right to de register or transfer the title if it does not meet the standards of the CRG and/or The Cochrane Collaboration.
 Members of review teams who are not actively contributing to the development of the review may be asked to step down and new review authors sought to move stalled reviews on, after discussion between the contact author and the editorial base of the Cochrane Neuromuscular Disease Group.

-Authors accept responsibility for maintaining the review in light of new evidence, comments and criticisms, and other developments, and updating the review at least once every two years, or, if requested, transferring responsibility for maintaining the review to others as agreed with the CRG.
+Authors accept responsibility for maintaining the review in light of new evidence, comments and criticisms, and other developments, and updating the review at least once every two years unless a longer update cycle is agreed, or transferring responsibility for maintaining the review to others as agreed with the CRG.

 You and your co-authors will be asked to complete a Declaration of interest form at this stage.
 When your title has been agreed it will be registered with the Group and you will receive an information pack from us.
 If you have not conducted a systematic review before we strongly recommend that you attend the training courses run by your local Cochrane Centre (follow this link for details of courses near you).
 If this is not possible then we will try to provide you with support from a Cochrane expert.

 All authors are encouraged to read the Cochrane Handbook before starting their review.